zensoftio/ZenKicker/README.md

 remain in place.

 ## Swagger
-In order to be convenient to develop the frontend or microservices the swager was bolted.
+In order to be convenient to develop the frontend or microservices the swagger was bolted.

 Get Kicker API can be obtained from the following url: